University of Louisville School of Medicine: Louisville Medical Institute

 By the early 1830s, Louisville had become a center for inland transportation into the United States.
 Seeking to develop cultural institutions, citizens (notably town trustee and future United States Secretary of the Treasury James Guthrie) called for a medical school to be founded in Louisville.
 The city government appropriated funds for a new medical school at Eighth and Chestnut Streets.
 Much of the Louisville Medical Institute's early faculty came from Transylvania Medical Institute in Lexington, Kentucky.

 Theodore Stout Bell, a prominent physician at Transylvania Medical Institute, helped initiate this faculty transfer by suggesting that Louisville would have better clinical cadavers for medical study than Lexington.
 Classes at the Louisville Medical Institute began in temporary quarters in fall 1837, eventually moving to a building designed by Kentucky architect Gideon Shryock eight months later.
 Clinical teaching took part in the wards of Louisville City Hospital (now University Hospital).
 By the early 1840s, University of Louisville School of Medicine had become a distinguished center for medical education, attracting students from a wide variety of locations in the southern and western United States.

 University of Louisville Medical Department

 In 1846, by ruling of the Kentucky Legislature, the Louisville Medical Institute became the Medical Department of the newly founded University of Louisville.
 Many notably physicians and researchers became affiliated with the medical department, including Daniel Drake, Charles Wilkins Short, J. Lawrence Smith, Benjamin Silliman, and David Wendel Yandell.

 In the early 1950s, Grace Marilynn James joined the faculty of the University of Louisville School of Medicine as the first African American women on staff towards ending racial segregation in Louisville area hospitals and medical professional organizations.

+In 1972, John Howard Wallace became the first African American to be a chairperson of a department of microbiology in a non-HBCU medical school when he became chair of the Department of Microbiology and Immunology at the University of Louisville Medical School.